Unit 3: What's in YOUR watershed?

 Unit 3.1 Stakeholder analysis

 Students choose (or are assigned) a stakeholder role to research in preparation for in-class discussion about how different interest groups and their water needs/philosophies influence water utilization, distribution, policy, and legislation.
-It can help to emphasize to the students that stakeholder analyses are important in a wide range of jobs from environmental assessments to marketing.
+It can help to emphasize to students that stakeholder analyses are important in a wide range of jobs, from environmental assessments to marketing.
 The implementation of this part of the preparation exercise is at the discretion of the instructor.
 Choices must be made about whether to engineer the stakeholder preparation to a specific geographic area (the local community, a specific location outside of the community that has been addressed in the class previously in some other context, etc.) or a general stakeholder analysis.
 Instructors could choose to simply assign students a stakeholder role and leave the rest of the research to them, or alternatively could provide each student with resources specific to the stakeholder role that they have been assigned.
 There are a tremendous number of stakeholder groups that could be used in a water resources analysis, but the desired number for implementation depends on class size and time constraints.
 Some ones to consider are:

 - residential consumers